 He stood up and held out a hand to his son, who moved immediately to take it.

 "It's time.
 Let's go."

 The little boy had no way of knowing his father's timing.
-How closely he had shaved the moment, stretching the time as far as he could match it with the impatience of the gangsters outside.
+How closely the rurouni had shaved the moment, stretching time as far as he could against the impatience of the gangsters outside.
 Nor did the boy know just how much his father had needed every minute of this borrowed time.

 In summer, night was slower to come.
 He didn't know how impatience was driving the gangsters to grow bolder.
 More men had been sent for, their ranks swelling.
 Guns were brought, as well as arrows and fire gear.
 So many illegal weapons among them.

-No, the boy didn't know.
-He could feel their greed like something foul and thick, but not tangible, like a black fog.
+No, the boy didn't know, but he could feel their greed like something foul and thick, like a black fog.

 But he wasn't afraid.
 His dad was with him.